MetaphoricalSheep/interviews.TicTacToe/README.md

 ## Todo

 * The results page was a rush job.
 I missed it in the spec.
-Added it quickly as a afterthought.
+Added it quickly as an afterthought.
 It needs refining.
 * Marvin (the AI) always plays on the most difficult level at the moment.
 I need to add different difficulty levels.
 * The history side bar hides on smaller screen sizes, but that is about the only thing that is currently responsive on this project.